geekboyuk/flock-test-backend/README.md

     Beyond this, an insurance cost could be calculated, which could take the risk profile and apply it with the cost of the device to calculate a premium.
 This would not be enough to cover any legal costs however and be purely be for device replacement.

-> Note: thoughts.md shows my initial thinking upon reading the task specification.
-I also went over time due to spending time up front thinking through problem.
+> Note: [thoughts.md](thoughts.md) shows my initial thinking upon reading the task specification.
+For openness: I went over time due to spending time up front thinking through problem.